orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 ## Scheduling the workflow

 In the Orkes Cloud (and in the [Orkes Playground](https://play.orkes.io)), there is a function called the Scheduler (This is coming soon to the Open Source Conductor).
 The [Scheduler](https://orkes.io/content/docs/reference-docs/scheduler) gives the power to schedule your workflows on an regular interval.
-The interval chosen for the GitHub to Orbit workflow is ```0 0 0 * * ?``` meaning that the workflows runs at 12:00 AM GMT every day.
+The interval chosen for the GitHub to Orbit workflow is ```0 0 0 * * ?``` meaning that the workflows will be run every day at 12:00 AM GMT.

 With automatic scheduling of the workflow, the Netflix Conductor Star data is uploaded daily from GitHub to Orbit with no human interaction required!